John Wieting: Biography

 Wieting also gained a reputation as a philanthropist working to develop Syracuse.
-He funded the construction of a Wieting Block and Wieting Opera House near Clinton Square, and their rebuilding twice after being destroyed by fire.
+He funded the construction of the Wieting Block and Wieting Opera House near Clinton Square, and its rebuilding twice after being destroyed by fire.
 In the late 1860s, Wieting became involved with the Cardiff Giant, a local archaeological hoax then believed to be authentic, attempting to purchase it for $25,000.
 A consortium of local businessmen including Amos Westcott, Amos Gillett, and David Hannum, emerged to challenge Wieting's bid.
 They soon joined forces with another group consisting of Simeon Rouse and Alfred Higgins.
 The owner of the Cardiff Giant eventually accepted their offer of $30,000 for 3/4 ownership over Wieting's.
 Wieting reportedly became involved in arguing that the giant was a fraud after his offer was rejected.

 Personal life and death

 Wieting was married to Mary Elizabeth Plumb.
 The two traveled the world in 1875.
 They visited Europe in 1887, at which point Wieting was in poor health.
 He died on February 13, 1888, of pneumonia and was buried in Oakwood Cemetery.
 Wieting's mausoleum in Oakwood Cemetery was built while he was still alive, in 1880.
 It has been compared to a Buddhist stupa, which Wieting may have seen on his tour of the world.